Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

 ### Plugin.setup

-This method contains logic for preparing the plugin for use and has `client` instance as a parameter.
+This method contains logic for preparing the plugin for use and has `amplitude` instance as a parameter.
 The expected return value is `null`.
-A typical use for this method, is to copy configuration from `client.configuration` or instantiate plugin dependencies.
-This method is called when the plugin is registered to the client via `client.add()`.
+A typical use for this method, is to instantiate plugin dependencies.
+This method is called when the plugin is registered to the client via `amplitude.add()`.

 ### Plugin.execute